MarcMaussner/qml_cysec/README.md

        -> OK -> see pennylane_hw now also using fake_sherbrooke
     - try pennylane-hw -> Volker
     - try PGD with mixed-device -> Volker
+    - add means of robustness (accuracy, confusion-matrix) to original PGD and FGSM examples -> Marc -> DONE